-The Supervisory Board supervises the Managing Board as well as ABN AMRO Group's general course of affairs and its business.
+ResponsibilitiesAudiThe Supervisory Board supervises the Managing Board as well as ABN AMRO Bank's general course of affairs and its business.
 In addition, it supports the Managing Board by providing advice.
-In performing their duties, the members of the Supervisory Board are guided by the interests of ABN AMRO Group, which include the interests of the business associated with it (including but not limited to the legitimate interests of all of ABN AMRO Group's stakeholders, such as its customers, savers and deposit holders, shareholders, holders of depositary receipts, employees and the society in which ABN AMRO Group carries out its activities).
-Specific powers are vested in the Supervisory Board, including the approval of certain decisions taken by the Managing Board.
+In performing their duties, the members of the Supervisory Board are guided by the interests of ABN AMRO Bank, which include the interests of the business associated with it (including but not limited to statem the legitimate interests of all of ABN AMRO Bank's stakeholders, such as its customers, savers and deposit and the society in which ABN AMRO Bank carries out its activities).
+Specific powers audito are vested in the Supervisory Board, including the approval of certain decisions taken by the Managing Board.Audi The A of all of the A of all of the interests of the interests of the interests of all of ABN AMRO Bank carries of depositary receipts report the out its activities).
+Specific powers audito